New Orleans Saints bounty scandal: Players

 On October 27, 2012, former league commissioner Paul Tagliabue postponed the bounty appeals hearing, expecting to set a new schedule on October 29, 2012.
 On December 11, with three games left in the regular season, Tagliabue vacated the players' suspensions, saying in his ruling, "I affirm Commissioner Goodell's factual findings as to the four players.
-I conclude that Hargrove, Smith and Vilma—but not Fujita—engaged in 'conduct detrimental to the integrity of, and public confidence in, the game of professional football ..."
+I conclude that Hargrove, Smith and Vilma—but not Fujita—engaged in conduct detrimental to the integrity of, and public confidence in, the game of professional football ..."
 He laid primary responsibility for the scandal on Williams and Payton.

-Had the suspensions of Vilma and Hargrove been upheld, they would have been the longest for an on-field incident in modern NFL history, topping the previous record set in 2006, when then-Titans defensive end Albert Haynesworth was given a five-game suspension for stomping on the head of Dallas Cowboys offensive lineman Andre Gurode.
+Had the suspensions of Vilma and Hargrove been upheld, they would have been the longest for an on-field incident in the Super Bowl era, topping the previous record set in 2006, when then-Titans defensive end Albert Haynesworth was given a five-game suspension for stomping on the head of Dallas Cowboys center Andre Gurode.
+In vacating Hargrove's suspension, Tagliabue described the seven-game suspension Goodell had levied on Hargrove as "unprecedented and unwarranted".

 Vilma played the final 11 games of the 2012 season for the Saints; Smith played all 16.
-Fujita played the first four games of the season for the Browns before suffering a season-ending (and ultimately, career-ending) neck injury; he would sign a ceremonial one-day contract with the Saints in the offseason and retire with the team.
-Hargrove, signed as a free agent by the Green Bay Packers in March 2012, did not play during the 2012 season.
-Nonetheless, the loss of Payton, combined with the distractions caused by the scandal, proved too much for the Saints to overcome.
-After finishing 13–3 and reaching the Divisional round of the playoffs a year earlier, they finished 7–9 and missed the playoffs.
+Fujita played the first four games of the season for the Browns before suffering a season-ending neck injury.
+Hargrove, signed as a free agent by the Green Bay Packers in March 2012, but was released before the 2012 regular season began.